sylHut/deep-learning-challenge/Neural_network_model_report.md

     - layer1 = 20 : activation = relu
     - layer2 = 40 : activation = relu

-* Attempt 3: Adjusted the cut off numbers
+* Attempt 3: Added one more layer
-    - Application type cut off = 300
+    - Application type cut off = 500
-    - Classification count cut off = 900
+    - Classification count cut off = 1800
     - layer1 = 10 : activation = relu
     - layer2 = 20 : activation = relu
+    - layer3 = 30 : activation = relu

 2. Were you able to achieve the target model performance?
 * No. I was not able to achieve the target model performance of 75% or higher accuracy